synergyjs/synergyjs.org/pages/docs/templates.md

 ## Logical NOT (!)

-As per the examples above, you can prefix boolean properties with the exclamation mark to convert a truthy value to a falsy value, and vice versa.
+As per the examples above, you can prefix boolean properties with an exclamation mark to convert a truthy value to a falsy value, and vice versa.

 Model: